 Organizing your paper before you start writing helps clarify your thoughts.
 This way, you can develop a strong thesis statement.

 Formatting Your Outline

 Each citation style has a different paper format to follow; however, the basic format is:

 The Chicago/Turabian author-date style for writing papers follows a similar format.
 When you are creating your outline, use either a plain outline with no formatting or follow a formal structure.

 Types of Outlines

 - Topic – This type of outline is brief.
-You simply include one or two words to guide your thoughts through the process of writing your paper.
+You simply include a few words to guide your thoughts through the process of writing your paper.